 Solution:

 Daily standups encourage open discussions about blockers.
 A facilitator can guide the team to find solutions and assign the next person to tackle the issue.
-This communication not only removes obstacles but also fosters better team collaboration.
+This solution not only removes obstacles but also fosters better team collaboration.
 By addressing blockers early, teams are better positioned to meet the project deadline.

 Problem #4: Lack of Accountability